Search

 How can MyHeart MyLife support your patients?

-Hear from cardiologist Professor Raj Puranik and Rowena, a heart event survivor, about how MyHeart MyLife supports patients to better heart health.
+Hear from Rowena, a heart event survivor, and cardiologist Prof. Raj Puranik, about how MyHeart MyLife supports patients with coronary heart disease.

 We have undertaken a comprehensive process to understand the current needs of Australians living with coronary heart disease and their carers.
 This process involved in-depth literature reviews, qualitative interviews with patients, carers and healthcare professionals and an analysis of findings from the pilot program evaluation.